Aim of the course

 - Read widely and independently both set texts and others that they have selected for themselves

 - Engage creatively with a substantial body of texts and ways of responding to them

 - Develop and effectively apply their knowledge of literary analysis and evaluation in speech and writing

 - Explore the contexts of the texts they are reading and others’ interpretations of them

 Students enjoy an immersive experience in literature, in all its genres, performances and manifestations.
 They develop the skills to reach personal critical responses, engaging with contextual material and wider trends in the literary world.

-They are beginning to hone their skills in preparation for their exams and university-level studies.
-They are accessing higher order skills of analysis and creativity, in preparation for independent study and a comprehensive textual study of their own choosing for coursework.
+In the Upper Sixth, students are accessing higher-order skills of analysis and creativity in preparation for independent study and a comprehensive textual study of their own choosing for coursework.

 English literature is a subject to be enjoyed both inside and outside the classroom and there are many opportunities for theatre trips, lectures, directing, performing and filming as well as gallery and exhibition visits.
 We regularly run study visits to Dublin and literary tours of New York.

 We encourage wide reading to stimulate intellectual curiosity and develop new interests, understanding and skills.
 In addition to the course-specific reading lists we provide, we encourage students to delve into Monica Ali’s Brick Lane, The Outsider by Albert Camus and Rohinton Mistry’s A Fine Balance.